 86. Learn keyboard shortcuts.

 Did you know that most apps, including Gmail, offer keyboard shortcuts, which allow you to access certain commands and features faster?
 It takes a while to learn them, but once you get familiar with them, you’ll never go back.
-Try learning some common shortcuts to shave minutes off your time each day, and hours, cumulatively, over the months and years.
+Try learning common Gmail keyboard shortcuts to shave minutes off your time each day, and hours, cumulatively, over the months and years.

 87. Shorten all your communications.